jundalisay/sp/content/en/research/bhaskara/siddhanta/verse-5-12.md

 ---

+### Verse 12

-verse 12: The nuber of Kshepadinas is used to get the Aharagana
+The nuber of Kshepadinas is used to get the Aharagana